johannes12336/JohannesBlog/README.md

 npm start
 ```

+and finally open http://localhost:3000 in your browser of choice

 ## Credits ##
 I want to use this opportunity to thank the acedemy, my mom, codecookies, and scrimba.